Your Autistic Loved One Is Probably Not “Doing It on Purpose”

 Non-autistic interpretation: Selfishness.

 Autistic intent: There is no intent.
-Many of us have terrible memories.
+Many of us have terrible memories, especially those of us with comorbid ADHD.

 Action: Forgetting a face.